Create a Flat ZIP Archive in C#

 1. Setting Up ZIP Archive Processing in C#

-To process nested ZIP archives, we use Aspose.ZIP for .NET.
-This library provides:
+To effectively process nested ZIP archives, we will utilize Aspose.ZIP for .NET.
+This powerful library provides:

 • Automated ZIP extraction and re-compression.

-• Support for multiple archive formats (ZIP, TAR, GZip, etc.).
+• Support for multiple archive formats: ZIP, TAR, GZip, and more.

 • Efficient processing of large archives.